 You can learn more about admissions requirements here.

-BS degree applications submitted by UWS DC program alumni will be assessed on a case-by-case basis.
+BS degree applications submitted by alumni of the UWS doctor of chiropractic program will be assessed individually.

 Up to 135 credits toward the bachelor’s degree are accepted from any regionally-accredited college or university.
 A maximum of 12 quarter credits of vocational/technical credits are accepted.
 Credit by examination through testing programs such as CLEP, DANTES, NY Board of Regents College Examination, or college challenge exams are accepted for humanities and social science credits.
 These credits must be listed on a transcript from an institution with regional accreditation.
 The following types of credit are not accepted toward the degree:

-A student must have a cumulative GPA of 2.0 or higher at the completion of the BS degree requirements to be eligible to receive the degree.
-Transfer credits from prior undergraduate courses will not contribute to the cumulative GPA, unless they are from courses offered through UWS (e.g., online undergraduate courses, courses from the massage program).
-For current chiropractic program students, continuing enrollment in the BS program is contingent upon eligibility for continuing enrollment in the DC program through the first five quarters of the program.
-Students transferring to UWS from another chiropractic or health-professions school who apply to the bachelor’s program will be assessed on a case-by-case basis.
+A student must have a cumulative GPA of 2.0 or higher at the completion of the Bachelor of Science degree requirements to be eligible to receive the degree.
+Transfer credits from prior undergraduate courses will not contribute to the cumulative GPA, unless they are from courses offered through UWS (e.g., online undergraduate courses).
+For current DC and NMD program students, continuing enrollment in the Bachelor of Science program is contingent upon eligibility for continuing enrollment in the DC and NMD programs through the first five quarters of the program.
+Eligibility for students transferring to UWS from another chiropractic or health professions school who apply to the bachelor’s program will be assessed individually.

 Students must complete at least the last 25 percent of the credits for the degree while in residence as a matriculated student at UWS in order to be eligible.